pcorwin/LeetcodeSolutions-Python/README.md

   General:

-    -TreeNode Class for use with Binary Tree based problems
+    -TreeNode class for use with binary tree based problems

   Easy: